tnichols217/notes/CSDS 391/Textbook/5 - Constraint Satisfaction Problems.md

 > [!def]
 > **Independent Subproblems**
 > When a cluster of nodes are completely detached from another cluster of nodes and may be solve independently
+>
 > ---
+> **Directional Arc Consistency**
+> Under a particular order of the variables of a CSP, all variables are arc consistent with all v